muratk5n/thirdwave/en/README.md

 ---

 Transportation of goods and people account for 25% of world energy consumption.
-Only 10% of WEC can be handled by li-on based batteries.
+Only 10% of WEC can be handled by li-on batteries.
 25% is greater than 10% - simple math.

 ---